 Closing Thoughts

-Off the shelf elearning can deliver real value when expectations are realistic and use is intentional.
+Off the shelf elearning can and should deliver real value when expectations are realistic and use is intentional.
+Do not just dump it into the LMS and expect it to work.
+I have worked with large organisations and the smallest.
 When it is treated as infrastructure rather than a shortcut, it becomes a meaningful part of modern L&D rather than something teams quietly lose confidence in.

 Questions and Answers